Stewarts of America manufactures and supplies a variety of perforating technologies for a multitude of industries or applications.

 , Rotary Tool and Die Perforation

 and Thermal/Flame Perforation

 methods and technologies.
-We invite you to learn more about our innovative solutions below, or contact us for more information.
+We invite you to learn more about our innovative solutions by looking over the perforation types

 Stewarts of America manufactures tooling and machinery for cold perforating.
 Cold pin perforating is the process of taking a sharpened pin and piercing a substrate with the pin point.
 This usually results in a "volcanic" looking aperture in poly- based materials, which can be beneficial in some applications, such as those that require a one way valve.
 Cold perforation is the least expensive and fastest methods of perforating.